MalekMansour/OpenAI/README.md

 - **How**: Utilizing the OpenAI GPT model and an API key, users can interact with the chatbot through Python scripts or HTML/JavaScript interfaces.
 Additionally, a Gradio-powered version provides a user-friendly interface for interaction.

 ## Today
-Have a good day everyone!
+Have a great day everyone!

 ## Installation
 To use the scripts and projects in this repository, you may need to install dependencies such as OpenCV, NumPy, and Gradio.
 Ensure you have the required packages installed using `pip`, as mentioned in each project's README.